blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 * Initial working version.
 Exposes all Catenis API methods (as of version 0.6 of the Catenis API), but does not include support for notifications.

 == Upgrade Notice ==

+= 1.1.1 =
+Upgrade to this version if using the plugin in a multi-site WordPress environment.

 = 1.1.0 =
 All users are advised to upgrade to this version even if not planning to use notifications since it also adds several enhancements and fixes to the basic functionality.